hsutter/cppfront/docs/cpp2/functions.md

 ## <a id="parameters"></a> Parameters

-The parameter list is enclosed by `(` `)` parentheses, and the parameters separated by commas.
-Each parameter is declared using the [same syntax as any object](declarations.md).
+The parameter list is enclosed by `(` `)` parentheses and the parameters are separated by commas.
+Each parameter is declared using the [same unified syntax](declarations.md) as used for all declarations.
 For example:

 ``` cpp title="Declaring parameters" hl_lines="2-4"
 func: (